 as the scale factor is increased, vertices get farther apart and edges get longer, but they

-These scaling methods are combined by the CrossoverScalingGraphMousePlugin
+These scaling methods are combined by the CrossoverScalingGraphMousePlugin, which

 no scaling).
 It works as follows: